inimist/cakephp-captcha/README.md

         $this->Captcha->create();
     }

 Add the similar logic to the function which is the "action" of your form, in your controller.
-The highlighted line is the one which is related to the captcha component.
+The highlighted line (line 3 here) is the one which is related to the captcha component.

     function add()	{
         if(!empty($this->request->data))	{
-            **$this->Signup->setCaptcha('captcha', $this->Captcha->getCode('Signup.captcha'));**
+            $this->Signup->setCaptcha('captcha', $this->Captcha->getCode('Signup.captcha'));
             $this->Signup->set($this->request->data);
             if($this->Signup->validates())	{ //as usual data save call
                 // validation passed, do save or something